 As healthcare professionals, we understand the enormous pressures you are under as the COVID-19 pandemic continues.
 It is easy to be so focused on the people you support, that you forget to look after yourself.
 So, it’s vital to try and remember that you cannot pour from an empty cup.
 That’s why Macmillan Professionals Well-being Hub was created, as a central place to be able to easily access resources to help you strengthen self-care and look after your own wellbeing.

-Our Frontline is a partnership between Shout, Samaritans, Mind, Hospice UK and The Royal Foundation of the Duke and Duchess of Cambridge.
+Our Frontline is a partnership between Shout, Samaritans, Mind, Hospice UK and The Royal Foundation of the Prince and Princess of Wales.
 Our Frontline offers round-the-clock one-to-one support, by call or text, from trained volunteers, plus resources, tips and ideas to look after your mental health.
 Click here to learn more.